serokell/blog-posts/typescript-for-haskellers/article.md

 #### Pattern matching

-These were very simple examples of working with ADT-like structures in TypeScript.
+These were straightforward examples of working with ADT-like structures in TypeScript.
-By using type parameters, you are also able to make some more complex things like [this library](https://github.com/pfgray/ts-adt) for ADTs.
+By using type parameters, you can also make some more complex things like [this library](https://github.com/pfgray/ts-adt) for ADTs.
-But one of the most useful features of Haskell that is connected with ADTs is pattern matching.
+But one of the most valuable features of Haskell that is connected with ADTs is pattern matching.
 It allows you to disclose you structure comparing it with some pattern and based on this condition, execute some code.
-There is [no such functionality](https://github.com/tc39/proposal-pattern-matching) in TypeScript, but [ts-pattern](https://github.com/gvergnaud/ts-pattern) will bring it to you.
+There is [no such functionality](https://github.com/tc39/proposal-pattern-matching) in TypeScript, but [ts-pattern](https://github.com/gvergnaud/ts-pattern) can provide it for you.

 Example from repository: